-The beautiful Spanish style Redlands Community Center is a stately building atop a forested hill overlooking Grand Junction.
-Built as the Grand Junction Country Club and Golf Course with 160 acres and a nine-hole course, it was the grand design of some 50 professional businessmen living in the Redlands in the 1920’s.
-On August 18, 1921 the Redlands Country Club officially opened.
+The beautiful Spanish-style Redlands Community Center is a stately building atop a forested hill overlooking Grand Junction.
+The building was built as the Grand Junction Country Club and Golf Course with 160 acres and a nine-hole golf course.
+It was the grand design of fifty professional businessmen living in the Redlands in the 1920’s.
+On August 18, 1921, the Redlands Country Club officially opened.
 The golf course was set in oiled sand greens.
 The soil was too hard to insert a wooden tee, so the golfers would make a moistened sand tee by mixing a little water with the sand.
 Water cans sat at each hole.

-The Redlands Women’s Club became the Redlands Community Center in 1983, where the non-profit foundation continues their mission of community service while preserving and rehabilitating the facility.
+The Redlands Club became the Redlands Community Center in 1983, and the non-profit Foundation continues their mission of community service while preserving and rehabilitating the facility.